rotty/sqlite2dir/sqlite2dir.1.md

   stdout.
 Implies `--git`.

 \--git-diff-exit-code
-: After committing a change, exit with status 1.
-This is useful for reacting to this condition, for example from shell scripts.
+: After successfully committing a change, exit with status 1, in case of error, with status 2.
+Useful if `sqlite2dir` is invoked programmatically.
+This is the same convention as used by `diff(1)`.
 Implies `--git`.

 \--git-message=*message*
 : Commit message for git commits.
 If not given, a default message will